Support

 Yes, though the biggest value is for events with varied terrain — trail races, ultras, gravel rides, hilly road races.
 A flat road marathon has less terrain variability for us to analyse, but the gradient distribution and pacing insights are still useful.

-A single course analysis at NZD $19 includes the full terrain breakdown, segment analysis, crux identification, and readiness scoring (if you've connected training data).
+A Single Race purchase gives you the full terrain breakdown, segment analysis, crux identification, and readiness scoring (if you've connected training data) for one specific course — valid for 12 months.
 The analysis is yours to keep and revisit indefinitely.
+See the Pricing page for the current price.

-Unlimited course analyses for NZD $49/year.
-Worth it if you race more than twice a year or want to analyse training routes and course alternatives.
+Unlimited analyses on any number of courses for 12 months — worth it if you race more than twice a year or want to analyse training routes and course alternatives.
+See the Pricing page for the current price.

 Can I get a refund?

-Per Race Analysis: refundable within 7 days if you haven't accessed the full analysis.
-Annual Pass: pro-rata refund within the first 30 days.
+Single Race: refundable within 7 days if you haven't accessed the full analysis.
+Season Pass: pro-rata refund within the first 30 days.
 See our Terms of Service for details.

 Is my data secure?

 Yes.
-Data is hosted via Supabase in the United States, encrypted in transit and at rest, and we never sell your data.
+Your data is encrypted in transit and at rest, and we never sell your data.
 See our Privacy Policy for full details.

-What's the difference between connecting Strava vs Garmin vs uploading FIT files?
+What's the difference between connecting Strava vs uploading FIT files?

-All three work.
-Strava is the quickest way to get started — one-click OAuth and we pull your activity history.
-Garmin Connect gives us access to richer sensor data (training load, VO2max estimates, detailed HR zones).
-Direct FIT file uploads give the most complete data since FIT files contain everything your device recorded.
-You can use any combination.
+Both work well.
+Strava is the quickest — connect in one click and we pull your recent activity history.
+FIT file uploads give us the most complete data since FIT files contain everything your device recorded.
+You can use either or both.